Vincent-VietTran/disinformer-clue-gen/EN/Books/clue_analysis_matrices/game6_clue_analysis.md

 ### Informed Clues: 5/5
 **Excellent - Outstanding**

-The clues are highly specific to 'Historical Fiction' without using any forbidden words.
-They effectively highlight the blend of fact and imagination, meticulous research, and exploration of past eras and human experiences within a historical context.
-The clues are distinct and cover different facets of the genre.
+The clues are highly specific and descriptive, using precise language that directly points to 'Historical Fiction' without using any forbidden words or synonyms.
+They effectively describe the core elements of the genre: fictional narratives within authentic historical settings, the importance of research, blending fact with imagination, and exploring characters' experiences within significant past events and societal norms.

 ✅ Strengths:
 - Generally specific and relate to correct answer